Havard03/spotr/README.md

 <h3>Manual</h3>
 </p>

-Due to registration on pypi being temporarily disabled,you currently have to do a bit more manual work until it opens again
+Due to registration on pyPI being temporarily disabled, you currently have to do a bit more manual work until it opens again

 1. Clone repo to your computer and cd into folder